19 May SJ Mercury News Review: TheatreFirst delivers crackling production of David Mamet's 'Oleanna'

 “There ain’t no good guys.
 There ain’t no bad guys,” the old song says.
 “There’s only you and me and we both disagree.”

 That, in a very big, loosefitting nutshell, is what the play is all about.
-Only in the case of “Oleanna,” everyone pretty much disagrees, and life becomes a brutal contact sport in this taut, beautifully directed piece of theater.
+Only in the case of “Oleanna,” everyone pretty much disagrees, and life becomes a brutal contact sport in this taut, beautifully directed piece of theatre.

 In one corner is the college professor, played by TheatreFirst artistic director Michael Storm (who also directs the piece).
 In the other is his student, played by Josie Alvarez, who appears hopelessly young, obviously Latina and weighed down by an enormous backpack she wears during her first visit with the prof.